UST-QuAntiL/icse-2025-evaluation/index.md

     [![Modeler First Task](./resources/images/modeler_warm-start-modeling.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_warm-start-modeling.png)

-2. Configure the Warm-Starting Task using the values shown below.
+2. Configure the *Warm-Starting Task* using the values shown below.
 Thereby, ``Biased Initial State`` is selected as Warm-Starting pattern and ``Initial State Warm-Start Egger`` as Warm-Starting method.
 Furthermore, we will use QAOA to solve the MaxCut problem, thus, select ``QAOA`` as the quantum algorithm to warm-start.
 Finally, utilize the ``Goemans-Williamson`` algorithm to calculate the initial state to use, as well as ``10`` repetitions to use for the approximation.

     [![Modeler Configure Warm-Start](./resources/images/modeler_warm_start_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_warm_start_config.png)

-3. Next, add a second task of type Quantum Circuit Loading Task to load to parameterized QAOA circuit that is later executed in the variational loop.
+3. Next, add a second task of type *Quantum Circuit Loading Task* to load to parameterized QAOA circuit that is later executed in the variational loop.
 The functionality to generate a corresponding quantum circuit is provided by Quokka, therefore, configure the task using ``quokka/maxcut`` as URL.
-Furthermore, connect both tasks with the start event using sequence flow.
+Furthermore, connect both tasks with the *Start Event* using sequence flow.

     [![Modeler Configure Circuit Loading](./resources/images/modeler_loading_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_loading_config.png)

 4. Due to today's restricted quantum computers, the quantum circuit should be [cut into multiple smaller sub-circuits](https://arxiv.org/pdf/2302.01792), thus, reducing the impact of errors, as well as the limited number of qubits.
-Add a Circuit Cutting Task, which is also available within the QuantME Tasks category.
+Add a *Circuit Cutting Task*, which is also available within the *QuantME Tasks* category.
-Configure the Circuit Cutting Task to use the Cutting Method ``knitting toolbox``, utilizing the implementation provided by the [Circuit Knitting Toolbox](https://qiskit-extensions.github.io/circuit-knitting-toolbox/).
+Configure the *Circuit Cutting Task* to use the Cutting Method ``knitting toolbox``, utilizing the implementation provided by the [Circuit Knitting Toolbox](https://qiskit-extensions.github.io/circuit-knitting-toolbox/).
 Furthermore, set the Maximum Sub-Circuit width to ``4``, the Maximum Number of Cuts to ``2``, and the Maximum Number of Sub-Circuits to ``2``.
 Finally, add an Exclusive Gateway to later join the sequence flow of the optimization loop.

     [![Modeler Configure Circuit Cutting](./resources/images/modeler_cutting_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_cutting_config.png)

-5. Next, add a task of type Quantum Circuit Execution Task to execute the loaded quantum circuit on a quantum computer.
+5. Next, add a task of type *Quantum Circuit Execution Task* to execute the loaded quantum circuit on a quantum computer.
 For this example, we configure the task to use ``ibm`` as the quantum hardware provider and the ``aer_qasm_simulator`` as QPU.
 The aer_qasm_simulator is a simulator that can be executed locally to avoid queuing times.
 Furthermore, the number of shots, i.e., the number of executions, is set to ``2000``, and it is specified that the circuit to execute was implemented using ``openqasm``.

     [![Modeler Configure Circuit Execution](./resources/images/modeler_execution_config.png)](https://github.com/UST-QuAntiL/icse-2025-evaluation/tree/master/resources/images/modeler_execution_config.png)

-6. To reduce the impact of readout errors, add a Readout Error Mitigation Task and configure it as follows:
+6. To reduce the impact of readout errors, add a *Readout Error Mitigation Task* and configure it as follows:
    * Provider: ``ibm``
    * QPU: ``aer_qasm_simulator``
    * Mitigation Method: ``Matrix Inversion``